pushpendrahpx/emojiapp/README.md

 ## Acknowledgements

 This package utilizes assets from the [Twemoji](https://github.com/twitter/twemoji) library, which provides open-source emoji graphics.
-Twemoji is licensed under the CC-BY 4.0 license.
+Twemoji is licensed under the MIT license.
 For more information about Twemoji and its license, please visit their GitHub repository.

 ## Contributions